Burglary and Theft Crimes Defense Attorney in McKinney

 Have you been accused of committing theft or burglary?
 Are you unsure of the steps you should take next?
 If so, contact Rosenthal Kalabus & Therrian, and we’ll create an effective defense strategy to get the charges against you reduced or dropped.
 If you’re convicted of a theft crime, you could face severe consequences, such as prison time, expensive fines, and a permanent criminal record.
 You could also harm your reputation and lose your job.
 You can depend on us to work hard to secure your freedom and future.
-Hire a McKinney theft attorney to help your criminal case.
+Hire a theft attorney in McKinney to provide the legal representation you need for your criminal case.

 Our team of dedicated McKinney criminal defense lawyers understands state laws and the procedures we must follow.
 When you hire us, we’ll review your case’s details and determine the right plan to obtain your goals.
 We know the best-case scenario is to get the case dismissed entirely.
 However, if that’s not an option, we might be able to negotiate a plea deal, so you receive a lesser sentence.
 The legal road a theft lawyer in McKinney will take depends on the circumstances of your case.